lmcai/PhyloHerb/botany2021_tutorial/README.md

 The genbank files can be imported to Geneious for visualization and manual curation.

-## V. Alignment generation
+## V. Ortholog identification
 Phyloherb will identify the best-matching region of each gene/intergenic region in the assemblly using BLAST.
 We provide a build-in database of plastid genes from 100 angiosperm species.
+This database is sufficient for getting genes for most angiosperms